graevy/quatloo/content/posts/gopro.md

 This was my first mistake: not immediately delving into the python ecosystem[^1] for established tools.
 I'd never tackled something this broad before in a short timespan[^2], and, being used to writing my own tools to learn fundamentals, I didn't do due diligence.

-Second script generated gpx files from videos successfully.
+Second script generated gpx files from videos[^3] successfully.
 Great.
 I found someone else's script to parse the gpx buckets and lobotomized the user-friendly drag-and-drop interface inside it.

 I tunnel-visioned on gpx file generation as a goal, and neglected a proper pipeline; **my second mistake**.
-I think I lost about a week to this[^3].
+I think I lost about a week to this[^4].
 My script then became: generate gpx files -> generate csv/kml/whatever from gpx files -> delete gpx files.
 This was easy to rationalize; I was close to my goal, and if I cared about performance I wouldn't be using python.
-But, it made debugging a nightmare; objects were on disk instead of in memory, each test took minutes to run, directory handling was needless complication.
+But, it made debugging a nightmare; objects were on disk instead of in memory, each test took minutes to run, file operations were needless complication.

 So, I did my first major refactor, piping my forked gpx script's output directly into ```gpxpy```.
 Sometimes when you refactor, it clears your head, you know?
 Simplified processes are easier to map mentally, meaning fewer bugs, meaning better processes...there was a major "zen of refactoring" moment here.
 Everything was beautiful,